IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ### 3.71.3 Referenced Standards

-This profile relies on the OAuth 2.1 Authorization Framework.
-Since the original publication of OAuth 2.0 in 2012, several new RFCs have been published that add or remove functionality from the core specification.
-Version 2.1 of the OAuth Authorization Framework consolidates and simplifies the most commonly used features and best practices of OAuth 2.0.
-Although the OAuth 2.1 specification is currently published as a draft for public comment only, this profile relies on OAuth 2.1 for simplicity.

-This profile references the following publications and references therein:
+This transaction relies on standards defined in the following documents and the references therein:

 - *OAuth 2.1*: The OAuth 2.1 Authorization Framework, published as draft-ietf-oauth-v2-1-00, July 30, 2020.

-- *JWT Access Token*: JSON Web Token (JWT) Profile for OAuth 2.0 Access Tokens, published as draft-ietf-oauth-access-token-jwt-07, April 27, 2020.
+- *JWT Access Token*: JSON Web Token (JWT) Profile for OAuth 2.0 Access Tokens, published as draft-ietf-oauth-access-token-jwt-07, April 2020.

 - *RFC 7519*: JSON Web Token (JWT), May 2015.

 - *RFC 7522*: Security Assertion Markup Language (SAML) 2.0 Profile for OAuth 2.0 Client Authentication and Authorization Grants, May 2015.

-- *RFC 7515*: JSON Web Signature (JWS) (May 2015).
+- *RFC 7515*: JSON Web Signature (JWS), May 2015.

-- *RFC 7518*: JSON Web Algorithms (JWA) (May 2015).
+- *RFC 7518*: JSON Web Algorithms (JWA), May 2015.

 ### 3.71.4 Interaction Diagram